-If your practice has a certified EHR, you also can report quality via:
+If your practice has a certified EHR, you also have the option of reporting quality via:

-- IRIS Registry/EHR integration.
-An automated process will extract the relevant data from your records.
+- IRIS Registry/EHR integration, in which case an automated process will extract the relevant data from your records, or

-Your choice of reporting mechanism will determine which measures you can report.
-You can use each of the 4 reporting mechanisms listed above to report at least some of the MIPS measures; only the IRIS Registry web portal can be used to report the ophthalmology-specific non-MIPS options (see “MIPS and non-MIPS Measures,” below).
-Also keep in mind that the MIPS measures that are available to you via IRIS Registry/EHR integration may depend on which EHR system you are using.
+Your choice of reporting mechanism will determine which quality measures you can report.
+You can use each of the 4 reporting mechanisms listed above to report at least some of the MIPS measures; only the IRIS Registry web portal can be used to report the ophthalmology-specific non-MIPS options (see “MIPS Versus Non-MIPS (QCDR) Measures”).
+If you are reporting via IRIS Registry/EHR integration, you should keep in mind that there are some EHR systems where the IRIS Registry hasn’t been able to extract the data that is needed for certain measures—so the MIPS measures that are available to you may depend on which EHR system you are using.

-Large practices can report via the CMS web interface.
-This option is only available to practices with 25 or more MIPS participants.
+Large practices can report via the CMS Web Interface.
+This option is available to practices with 25 or more MIPS participants.
 It differs from the other reporting mechanisms in several ways.
-It has its own set of measures, which are mostly primary care–based, and it requires a 1-year performance period.
+It has its own set of measures, which are primary care–based, and a 1-year performance period.
 Few ophthalmologists are likely to use this reporting mechanism.

 You do not have to use the same reporting mechanism across all performance categories.
 For instance, you could report quality via IRIS Registry/EHR integration and report ACI and improvement activities via your EHR vendor.